oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 The contents of the `container` option is a list of container entries that can contain the fields specified below.

-**Note:** Currently only one container entry may be specified in the list.
-If more than one entry is specified, only the last entry would be used.
-Future extensions may make use of the other entries.

 As a convenience for the case where there is only one entry in the container list, the `container` option may also contain the container entry structure